902 KAR 20:400. Limited services clinics.

 (c) The premises shall have a waiting room or seating for waiting patients near the entrance to the clinic.

-(d) The clinic shall develop written infection control policies that are consistent with Centers for Disease Control guidelines, available at www.cdc.gov/ncidod/dhqp/guidelines.html, and include:
+(d) The clinic shall develop written infection control policies that are consistent with Centers for Disease Control guidelines, available at www.cdc.gov/ncidod/dhqp/guidelines.html, and shall include:

 1. Prevention of disease transmission to and from patients, visitors, and employees, including: